alekseygenerozov/starforge_mult_search/code/README.md

 Multiplicity 4 count: 6

 # Reproducing paper results and figures
-Running the full analysis pipeline takes several days of compute on an HPC.
+Running the full analysis pipeline for the actual simulations data takes several days of compute on an HPC.
+Moreover, it would be impractical to upload the required simulation snapshots (of order 1 TB for a particular cloud).

-However, the paper figures can be reproduced in reasonable time (~?? min) if the output of the multiple search algorithm has been prepared in advance.
+However, the paper figures can be reproduced in reasonable time (within ~20 minutes) if the output of the multiple search algorithm has been prepared in advance.
 We have upload this output, so that this can be done.
 The scripts for this part of the analysis are stored in the "analysis" subdirectory.
 In summary this directory contains the

 1. Scripts that post-process these files (e.g. analyze_multiples.py, analyze_multiples_part2.py,
-high_multiples_analysis.py), reogranizing the data into tables for easier analysis.
+high_multiples_analysis.py) and reogranize the data into tables for easier analysis.
 For completeness, we describe these scripts' outputs in README_ANALYSIS.md, but the user does not need to interact with these intermediate outputs to reproduce the paper figures.
 2. Scripts that produce Figures in the analysis/figures, using the above data tables.